WIA Conference Agenda

 7:00 a.m. – 8:15 a.m. - Exhibitor Booth Setup

 7:00 a.m. – 11:00 a.m . - Registration

 8:30 a.m. – 3:15 p.m. - Exhibitor Booths Open to Participants

 8:30 a.m. - 4:05 p.m. - Youth Activities

-A native of Washington, Pennsylvania, she has a bachelor's degree from California University of Pennsylvania and a master's degree from Marshall University, both in communication studies.
-Gamble also completed post-graduate work in organizational communication from Bowling Green State University (OH) where she studied digital media and popular entertainment.
+A native of Washington, Pennsylvania, she received a bachelor of arts from California University of Pennsylvania, a master’s degree from Marshall University (WV), both in communication studies, and post-graduate work in organizational communication from Bowling Green State University.

 10:00 a.m. – 10:30 a.m. - Visit Exhibit Booths/Break